cesquivias/cesquivias.github.io/_src/posts/2014-10-09-writing-a-language-in-truffle-part-1.md

   - Boolean (i.e., `#t`, `#f`)

-    Nothing to special here.
+    Nothing special here.
 The tokens `#t` and `#f` will evaluate to the Java static final values `Boolean.TRUE` and `Boolean.FALSE`, respectively.

   - Symbol (e.g., `var`, `some-variable`)

     Symbols are kind of unique to lisps.
-If you're not familiar with them, they're string-like but are typically used for keys in maps.
+If you're not familiar with them, they're string-like but are typically used for keys.
 Think of symbols in Ruby if you're familiar with Ruby but without the `:` in the front.
-Symbols are show their uniqueness when they're evaluated.
+Symbols show their uniqueness when they're evaluated.

   - Function (e.g., `(lambda (x) (+ x 1))`)

     Functions are written with the `lambda` special form.
-Functions are first class values that can be stored in a variable, passed to another function or returned in a function.
+Functions are first class values that can be stored in a variable, passed to another function or returned by a function.

   - List (e.g., `(1 2 3)`, `(a list of symbols)`)

-    List are the only way to make compound structures in Truffler.
+    Lists are the only way to make compound structures in Truffler.
 It's a little limiting but it's plenty for our little language.

     Lists are implemented as singly-linked lists.
 There are pros and cons with this implementation, but it's the traditional implementation in lisps.
 We're not blazing any trails here with language design so we'll stick with the tried and true implementation.

+    The empty list `()` acts as Trufflers `null` value.

 Syntax
 ------